BetterThanTomorrow/calva/docs/site/live-share.md

 * As a guest, you're connected to a REPL running on the host's machine.
 With power comes responsibility; **be nice, and be careful**!
 * There is only one `output.calva-repl` file, which all participants are sharing.
-It may work better to **evaluate things from your source code files** instead of from the REPL window.
+It may work better to **evaluate things in the source code editors** instead of from the REPL window.
 Otherwise you will end up in a situation where one person is typing something in the `output.calva-repl` window, and somebody else is evaluating something (hence sending the output there) at the